 How Is a Case’s Value Determined?

-However, establishing a value or worth to a case is based on the expenses and impacts your injury has incurred and will incur throughout your life.
-Plaintiffs might seek three types of damages in a personal injury case:
+However, establishing a value or worth to a case is based on the expenses and impacts you have incurred and will incur throughout your life.
+Plaintiffs might seek three types of damages:

 Economic Damages